5. Installation instructions

 You can jump directly to the NUT configuration if you need to revise the settings for your new NUT version, take advantage of new configuration options, etc.

-Check the linkdoc:NEWS and Upgrade Notes files in your Git workspace to review features that should be present in your new build.
+Check the NEWS.adoc and UPGRADING.adoc files in your checked-out Git workspace to review features that should be present in your new build.

 5.3.
 Installing from packages